QuynhTramDang/smartlogistics/README.md

 ## C. System Architecture

-The Data Lakehouse architecture in this project is carefully designed to support batch data processing and seamlessly integrate multiple data sources into a unified analytics platform.
-The design follows the **Medallion Architecture** paradigm, organizing data into **Bronze, Silver, and Gold layers**, each serving distinct purposes in the data lifecycle.
+This project leverages a Data Lakehouse approach, adopting the Medallion Architecture (Bronze, Silver, Gold) to ensure scalable batch data processing and structured data refinement.
+Each layer—from raw ingestion in Bronze, to cleansed and enriched Silver, and finally optimized Gold aggregates—supports a unified and reliable analytics platform.

 ### 1. System Overview